 Ibiza - a place where sunny dreams thrive - and political ambitions are shattered.
 At least for former Austrian vice-chancellor Heinz-Christian Strache.

 The then-opposition leader of the right-wing Freedom Party (FPÖ) was caught on video, filmed in July 2017, discussing dirty tricks to win the upcoming election - and to solidify his power with the help of what he perceived were big-money Russian facilitators.

 But Strache was set up.
-On May 17, 2019 the six-hour video was released.
+On May 17, 2019, the six-hour video was released to the media.

 "Ibiza-gate" was about to shake the foundations of the country's political life.

 Chancellor Sebastian Kurz immediately distanced himself from his coalition partner.
 Strache felt cornered.

 "Yes, I was drunk and I used this intimate setting to pontificate about everything, but I lost control."

 "I just had a meeting with Chancellor Sebastian Kurz ... in which ...
 I offered my resignation from the position of vice-chancellor of the Republic of Austria and he accepted," he announced.

 Effectively ending the coalition, Chancellor Kurz asked Austria's President Alexander van der Bellen to initiate early elections, just hours after Strache's press conference.
 Both agreed that this was the only way out.